szabgab/perlmaven.com/sites/en/pages/command-line-counter-with-mongodb.md

 The third hash provides some additional parameters for runnin our request. `upsert` means we would like to `update` the document if it could be found, and `insert` it if could not be found.
-The `new` field means we would like the call to return the document <b>after</b> the update.
+The `new` field means we would like the call to return the document **after** the update.
 (By default it would return the old version of the document.)
 See also the documentation of [findAndModify](http://docs.mongodb.org/manual/reference/method/db.collection.findAndModify/) for more options.